abtion/rails-template/README.md

 - Easy for developers to switch between similar projects.
   - Easy to scale projects up and down.
 Developers know what to expect when they join the project.
 They've seen similar things before.
   - Less reliance on specific people - the whole team can contribute even when a team member is not present.

+### Muffi challenges

+- We want to be open to multiple unknown futures, with one single template.
+- It is difficult to decide what belongs to Muffi (feature creep)

 ## Key features